Replacing a Rotary Encoder with a Magnetic Sensor and Potentiometer

 As mentioned in the module section the AB pins used for the quadrature output are connected to the same pins as the I²C data pins on the module.
 So make sure the AB pins are not connected to anything when the SDA and SCL pins are connected to the Arduino.

-To set it up for programming I wired it up as follows:
+To set it up for programming I have wired it up as follows:

 • MT6701 VDD -> Arduino 5V